-1. The operator of a vehicle in violation of regulations will receive a traffic citation either in person or attached to the vehicle.
+The operator of a vehicle in violation of regulations will receive a traffic citation either in person or attached to the vehicle.
 A traffic violation fee is a University fee and must be paid within 15 days from the issue date at the Cashier's Office.
-Failure to pay the traffic violation fee will result in delays for students in receiving degrees and transcripts and in refusal of permission to register.
+Failure to pay the traffic violation fee will result in delays for students in receiving degrees and transcripts and in refu permission to register.

-2. APPEALS
+APPEALS

-a.
-A traffic citation may be appealed by contacting the Department of Public Safety within 15 days of the citation date.
-Persons with no current decal and who have not paid for parking cannot appeal campus citations.

-b.
-An appearance fee of \$5 per citation will be required.
-This fee will be refunded at the hearing or forfeited if the person fails to appear.
-The time and date of the hearing is scheduled by the Traffic Appeals Board chairperson.

-c.
-Decisions made by the Traffic Appeals Board are based on current published parking regulations.
-All board decisions are final.

-d.
-Individuals who desire to question the current parking regulations can submit recommendations for changes to the DPS Advisory Board or the dean of students.
+- A traffic citation may be appealed by contacting the Department of Public Safe 15 days of the citation date.
+Persons with no current decal and who have not pe parking cannot appeal campus citations. - An appearance fee of \$5 per citation will be required.
+This fee will be refunded bearing or forfeited if the person fails to appear.
+The time and date of the heart acheduled by the Traffic Appeals Board chairperson. - Decisions made by the Traffic Appeals Board are based on current published pregulations.
+All board decisions are final. - 4.
+Individuals who desire to question the current parking regulations can submit a mendations for changes to the DPS Advisory Committee or the dean of studen

+UNIVERSITY PARK CITATIONS

-Traffic cases filed in University Park Court may not be appealed to the SMU Traffic Appeals Board.
+In some instances, violators of the city of University Park fire, parking, or building nances will be issued city citations.
+These cases are filed in University Park Court be resolved by the judge of that court.

-3. SUSPENSION OF PARKING PRIVILEGES
+SUSPENSION OF PARKING PRIVILEGES

-- a.
-When six parking and/or traffic citations are issued to an individual, that person's parking privileges will be suspended for the remainder of the academic year (to August 31).
+- 1. When six parking and/or traffic citations are issued to an individual, that person parking privileges will be suspended for the remainder of the academic year (t.
+31).
 The person suspended will be required to surrender his or her permit.
-The suspension applies whether or not the person has paid the fees for the violations.
-The person will be issued a W-5 decal.
-During the parking suspension period, an individual may not park any vehicle on campus except at the lot south of Dedman Center (W-5 Lot). - b.
-SMU DPS is not required to notify any person whose parking privileges have been suspended.
-Suspension should be considered automatic upon receipt of the sixth citation, even if the citation fees have been paid.
-However, reasonable effort is made to inform persons whose parking privileges have been revoked by mailing a notice to the address on record.
-SMU cannot guarantee receipt of this notice. - e.
-If a suspended vehicle is parked on campus (other than at the W-5 Lot), that vehicle will be impounded at the expense of the owner or person in charge.

-d.
-Violation of the vehicle parking suspension will result in a penalty fee of \$25 for the violation in addition to any towing or impounding fee.

-- a.
-A person who has been placed on suspension can be reinstated only after a review of the circumstances by DPS and an interview of the individual involved to ensure that no further violations occur or by citation reversal from the Appeals Board, which reduces the total citation amount to below six.
-The paying of citations does not constitute reinstatement of a person's parking privileges. - f.
-A second parking suspension will, as a rule, be considered grounds for permanent suspension of the vehicle from the campus.
+The sion applies whether or not the person has paid the fees for the violations.
+The will be issued a W-5 decal.
+During the parking suspension period, an individu park any vehicle on campus except in the lot south of Dedman Center (W-5 L. - 2.
+SMU DPS is not required to notify any person whose parking privileges have suspended.
+Suspension should be considered automatic upon receipt of the six citation, even if the citation fees have been paid.
+However, reasonable effort is inform persons whose parking privileges have been revoked by mailing a notiaddress on record.
+SMU cannot guarantee receipt of this notice. - If a suspended vehicle is parked on campus (other than at the W-5 Lot), that v be impounded at the expense of the owner or person in charge. - Violation of the vehicle parking suspension will result in a penalty fee of \$25 violation in addition to any towing or impounding fee. - 5.
+A person who has been placed on suspension can be reinstated only after a recircumstances by DPS and an interview of the individual involved to ensure if further violations occur or by citation reversal from Appeals Board, which rectotal citation amount to below six.
+The paying of citations does not constitute ment of a person's parking privileges. - Subsequent violation of a parking suspension will be referred to the Universit System for action.